JanRou/Elis/README.md

 I've launched the application in debug in vs2022 and the python script in debug in vsc.
 It works!

 My experience so far is:
-* GraphQL (GQL) - CQL works very well as a presenter in the clean code architecture,
+* GraphQL - works very well as a presenter in the clean code architecture,
 * MediatR - works out of the box,
 * AutoMapper - works well, when unit testing is set up of all mappings and configurations,
 * Entity Framework Core 8 (EF) - gives me issues see below,
 * Swagger - works out of the box,
 * Postgres SQL database - Postgres and npgsql works with out problems,
 * Angular - I did it and the page works.
 It's not easy as backend developer,
-* Python - it was fast and easy to code towards CQL,
+* Python - it was fast and easy to code towards GQL,
 * FluentMigrator - I've had to code the apply migrations.
 It works with embedded plpgsql scripts,
 * Dimensional modelling - I've problems with it and EF,
 * Clean code architecture - no comment,